-The optimized taxproces is faster and less labor intensive.
+The optimized taxproces is, due to automated tax reports, faster and less labor intensive.
 “During the quarterly closure this saves six FTE,” says Najib.
 “The new process saves a lot of time as; previously, closing the quarter took us six weeks, now only two.”

 In the shortened period, more work is done as well.
 “Now, we’re working with live data, which adds a lot value.
 Previously, this was impossible.
 Instead of having to deal with so many details that we lost sight of the whole picture, the solution has brought us to a point where we can put the focus were needed,” concludes Najib.